Ella Friend

 Ella Friend is an Australian rules footballer playing for the St Kilda Football Club in the AFL Women's (AFLW).
-Friend was recruited by St Kilda with the 4th pick in the 2022 AFL Women's draft.
+Friend was recruited by St Kilda with the 4th pick in the 2021 AFL Women's draft.

 AFL Women's career

-Friend debuted for the Saints in the fourth round of the 2022 AFL Women's season.
+Friend debuted for the Saints in the fourth round of 2022 AFL Women's season 6.
 On debut, Friend collected 7 disposals and 2 tackles.